20 reasons why your emails go to spam (+ how to fix it)

 email marketing frequency

-There isn’t a standard benchmark that can be applied to every email sent, and you need to be closely attuned to their subscriber base to figure out the ideal frequency for their audience.
+There isn’t a standard benchmark that can be applied to every email sent, and you need to be closely attuned to your subscriber base to figure out the ideal frequency for your audience.

 If you typically send to 10,000 subscribers and suddenly start sending to 200,000, this spike will trigger spam folders (because email clients consider spikes as unexpected behavior and spam attacks).